mmreko/myblog/content/posts/day-72.md

 As I announced yesterday, today's post will also be a bit more tech-centric.
 I felt like I needed to summarize what I learned in a concise way, so that I can check how much from it I actually understood; after all, if you can't explain it, then you don't know it - am I right?

 While spending a week in User Flow, I realized I was still missing knowledge about some terms that are apparently used quite frequently in the world of Scala.
-So yesterday and today I dived a bit more into the FP principles, catching up with a bit of theory that I guess I should have covered a bit earlier.
+So yesterday and today I dived a bit more into the FP principles, catching up with a bit of theory that I guess I should have covered earlier.
 But anyways, it is never to late, I suppose.

 So my topic of the day was __Type classes__.
 I heard a lot of people mentioning _Monoids_ and _Monads_ and so on, but I never quite understood what they were.
 At first I thought that was some complex, high-level, impossible-to-understand-at-this-point stuff, but it turned out that I was totally wrong, at least when it comes to the basic idea behind them.
 A quick Google search revealed to me that type classes were basically something I already knew; I just never gave it a proper name (or any name, for that matter).
 Here is a nice explanation by Miran Lipovača, from his book _Learn You a Haskell for Great Good_: